gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 68 -->

-## Chapter XXIV: The arrival in Ireland of John, archbishop of Dublin.
+## Chapter XXIV: The arrival in Ireland of John, archbishop of Dublin

 The king of England had long formed the design of transferring to his youngest son, John, all his dominion over Ireland, and, having made the people of that country do him homage accordingly, now